SAP-archive/abap-fiori-launchpad-pers-sync/README.md

 # Purpose
 Today, there is no built-in functionality to syncronize any SAP Fiori launchpad user personalization across multiple distributed Fiori frontend servers.
-This typically occurs in large system landscapes:
+This typically is an issue in larger system landscapes:
 * Mirrored Fiori Frontend Server within one region for high availability
 * Global Landscape Setup with different Fiori Frontend Server per region for high availability and best performance